aphp/edsnlp/docs/pipelines/core/contextual-matcher.md

 === "`exclude`"

     A dictionary (or list of dictionaries) to define exclusion rules.
 Exclusion rules are given as Regexes, and if a match is found in the surrounding context of an extraction, the extraction is removed.
-Each dictionnary should have the following keys:
+Each dictionary should have the following keys:

     === "`window`"